gdha/www.it3.be/projects/upgrade-ux.md

  - Can trigger remote alarms, syslog, monitors,...
  - Can do a basis health check of your system - it is all up to you
  - Has excellent support by its author
+ - IT3 Consultants can help you with your internal upgrade projects (need a PO)

 The support and development of the Upgrade-UX project takes place on Github: